#WholeNewGame: Doc Rivers Gives Powerful And Emotional Speech About Police Killing Jacob Blake [Video]

 Last night, prior to game 5 of the Clippers vs. Mavericks, L.A.’s head coach Doc Rivers sat with reporters and gave a goosebump-worthy speech about how it feels to watch yet another Black body be subject to the violent and overreactive whims of men who consistently abuse us with impunity.

-We’re sick and tired of the f**ks#!t and dammit you should be too.
+“We’re sick and tired of the f**ks#!t and dammit you should be too”.
 There’s no question that Doc Rivers has had enough.
+Things got real when the coach expressed his thoughts on the RNC.
+He preceded to take his mask off so that everyone could hear him loud and clear:

+“All you hear is Donald Trump and all of them talking about fear,” “We’re the ones getting killed.
+We’re the ones getting shot.
+We’re the ones that we’re denied to live in certain communities.
+We’ve been hung.
+We’ve been shot.
+And all you do is keep hearing about fear.”
+His bone-chilling speech didn’t stop there.

 Press play on the video below to watch what he had to say.

 Comments